jhackett1/jhackett1.github.io/me.md

 quick-facts:
   - Three years of journalistic experience
   - Mentoring & teaching experience
-  - Massive theatre and photography nerd
+  - Massive theatre, book and photography nerd
 ---

 Originally studying Biology at the University of Sheffield, I got heavily involved in student media.
 From there, I studied a postgrad degree in Broadcast Journalism, freelanced, mixed up with an assortment of content generation and digital comms roles.
 I currently [mentor student journalists](http://join.smoke.media) down in London.